Surgical Mask vs FFP3 vs N95 vs Respirator - A Medical Professional Weighs In

-N - Not resistant to oil
+N95 - Not resistant to oil

-R - somewhat resistant to oil
+R95 - somewhat resistant to oil

-P - strongly resistant to oil (Oil Proof)
+P95 - strongly resistant to oil (Oil Proof)

 When working in an industrial setting, there may be oil particles in the air and this distinction is very important.
 If the mask does not carry a R or P rating, the oil may degrade and reduce the filtering capacity and performance of the respirator.
 For the vast majority of people trying to protect against Covid-19 or other respiratory viruses, any of these masks will be sufficient.
 Often times the R95/P95 is a different color (grey variety) but other than cosmetic differences, any of the "95" masks will be good for protection.

 Are there any good sources for N95s or KN95s?

 Right now, the US government and FEMA have reduced a lot of suppliers capacity to provide N95 and KN95 masks to the general public and are limiting shipments to medical personnel and hospitals only.
 Private practices (physicians offices, dentists, etc) are finally starting to get shipments (January, 2021) of masks they ordered in March 2020.
 If you are a particularly high risk person, elderly, or immunocompromised, we recommend reaching out to local sources and kindly asking for a supply if you're unable to find a proper N95.

 What about homemade masks?

 The CDC gave guidance on citizens using cloth or face coverings when in public if social distancing measures are difficult to obtain.
-Although shortages have become less widespread for surgical masks (N95's are still reserved for healthcare and frontline workers), there are some things to consider such as materials when making your own mask.
+Although shortages have become less widespread for surgical masks (N95's are still reserved and limited supply for healthcare and frontline workers), there are some things to consider such as materials when making your own mask.

 image via smartairfilters.com